 The Panasonic Lumix DC-G9 and the Sony Alpha A7R II are two enthusiast cameras that were announced, respectively, in November 2017 and June 2015.
 Both the G9 and the A7R II are mirrorless interchangeable lens cameras that are based on a Four Thirds (G9) and a full frame (A7R II) sensor.
-The Panasonic has a resolution of 20.2 megapixel, whereas the Sony provides 42.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Panasonic has a resolution of 20.2 megapixels, whereas the Sony provides 42.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Panasonic G9 vs Sony A7R II

 The physical size and weight of the Panasonic G9 and the Sony A7R II are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G9 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R II is notably smaller (8 percent) than the Panasonic G9.
 Moreover, the A7R II is markedly lighter (5 percent) than the G9.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.